MiluchOK/pretty-reports/README.md

 # PrettyReports

+#TODOs before public release

+1) Convert logs to be clickable links instead of text
+2) Add Summary with number of tests executed broken down by number of tests passed ,failed and pending
+3) Add functionality to squash together multiple reports

 A pretty RSpec html reporter with decent customization capabilities and ability to 'squash' multiple reports into one if case if you are running lots of parallel test executions.